anoban/Real-Time-Embedded-Systems-Theory-and-Analysis/README.md

 5. Intel NUC with Ubuntu LTS

-But, we'll use Debian 12 inside WSL2, because why not?
+But, we'll MSYS2, because why not?
 And Raspberry Pi's fucking expensive out here :(